jdelvecchio/ansible-role-zabbix-webscenario/README.md

 For any update of an existing web scenario, it must first be deleted (manually or by changing its state to absent, executing the playbook, then changing it back to 'present')

+### Zabbix versions
+This role was tested and validated with :
+* Zabbix 3.2
+* Zabbix 3.4
+* Zabbix 4.0

 ### Variables

 Here is the list of all variables and their default values :